Aga Khan Foundation: Areas of focus

-The Foundation concentrates its resources on selected issues in health, education, rural development, environment and the strengthening of civil society.
-Seeking innovative approaches to generic problems, it tries to identify solutions that can be adapted to conditions in many different regions and replicated.
+The Foundation has seven areas of focus that include: early childhood development, education, health and nutrition, agriculture and food security, civil society, work and enterprise, and climate resilience.
+Seeking innovative approaches to complex problems, it tries to identify solutions that can be adapted to conditions in many different regions and replicated.

 Cross-cutting issues that are also addressed by the Foundation include human resource development, community participation, and gender and development.

-Funding and grant making
+Funding

-The Aga Khan Foundation is the principal grant-making agency for social development within the Aga Khan Development Network.
-Grants are normally given to local organizations interested in testing new solutions, in learning from experience and in being agents of lasting change.
-These organizations must share the Foundation's and Development Network's goals in their specific areas of focus.
-If no established group exists, the Foundation occasionally creates new organizations to tackle particularly important problems.

 The Aga Khan provides the Foundation with regular funding for administration as well as making contributions to its endowment.
-The Ismaili community contributes volunteers, time, professional services and substantial financial resources.
-Other funding sources include income from investments and grants from government, institutional and private sector partners, as well as donations from individuals around the world.

-One programme series funded by the Foundation was the BBC World News television series Architects on the Frontline, which was about entries to the Aga Khan Award for Architecture competition, and was criticized by the media watchdog Ofcom for breaking United Kingdom broadcasting rules; viewers were not informed that the series, which praised the competition, was sponsored content.
+Grants from government, institutional and private sector partners including from the United Nations, Global Affairs Canada, USAID, the UK's FCDO, the German Federal Foreign Office, Agence Française de Développement and others represent substantial sources of funding.
+The Ismaili community also contributes financial resources as well as volunteers, time, and professional services.

 Awards and recognition

 Among other recognition for its work, the Foundation received the 2005 Award for Most Innovative Development Project from the Global Development Network for the Aga Khan Rural Support Programme (AKRSP).
 The AKRSP has successfully been replicated to form the Rural Support Programmes Network in Pakistan.